 This may sound counter-intuitive, but a private education should be a really good investment.
 Choosing a private prep school doesn’t commit you to a private senior school.
 Within the Wishford Group schools, between a third and half of pupils move to state secondary and grammar schools.
 The thorough grounding they have received in those crucial early years gives them a real advantage when they arrive at secondary school, full of confidence to put themselves forward and grasp new opportunities, and with an appetite for knowledge and a strong work ethic that make future learning easier, and will have an impact long after they leave school altogether.

-A perfect way for you to find out more about independent schools and the fantastic opportunities they offer to your child, is to visit one of our Open Days.
+A perfect way for you to find out more about independent schools and the fantastic opportunities they offer to your child, is to visit one of our Open Days or arrange a personal tour.

 We look forward to meeting you then.